Skip to main content

 Alcohol

 Alcohol consumed during pregnancy passes directly into your unborn baby’s blood supply.
-It can have severe effects on an unborn baby and can result in a condition called foetal alcohol spectrum disorder (FASD), which has a range of serious physical, behavioural, and mental effects.
-The safe level of alcohol during pregnancy is unknown and even a small amount at the wrong time can cause problems.
-For this reason, you should avoid drinking any alcohol during pregnancy or when you are planning pregnancy.
+It can have severe effects on an unborn baby and can result in a condition called foetal alcohol spectrum disorder (FASD), which has a range of serious physical, behavioural, and mental effects that are lifelong.
+There are no known safe levels of alcohol in pregnancy, so it is advised that you avoid drinking any alcohol during pregnancy or when you are planning pregnancy.

 Illicit drugs

 Many illicit drugs can seriously affect your baby’s health if used during pregnancy.
 These include marijuana, MDMA, cocaine, amphetamines, LSD, and heroin.
 It is best to avoid all drugs during pregnancy.
-However, if you are using any drugs be sure to talk to your GP or midwife to help you and your baby stay as healthy and as safe as possible.
+However, if you are using any drugs be sure to talk to your GP or midwife.
+They can put supports in place for you or link you to services that can help you and your baby stay as healthy and as safe as possible.

 The sooner that you stop smoking in pregnancy the better for you and your baby.